dusevitch/bigss_compile/README.md

 ### INSTALLATION

-To install clone this folder and create a new directory:
+To install first copy the install file from the bigssRoboticSystem folder somewhere (you don't have to clone the whole repo),

+Then create a new directory where the whole bigss system will reside:

 ```bash
 mkdir ~/bigss